Audubon-Riedel Nature Preserve in Fairbanks, Alaska

 At this point, the Nature Center Committee turned their efforts toward developing physical access to the 160-acre nature preserve.
 Several legal right-of-ways exist, but all have significant problems.
 Developing a viable plan for access was difficult and time-consuming.
 The clock was running out on our $30 thousand legislative grant.
 It was decided to use these funds to help develop a nature center at Creamer’s Field Refuge.
 More than $20,000 remains in the Audubon-Riedel Nature Center account.

-- A beautiful piece of boreal forest land located close to Fairbanks.
+- A beautiful piece of boreal forest land, just a short drive from downtown Fairbanks.

-- A good foundation of thought, research, and work in developing plans for a nature center at this site.
+- A strong foundation, of thought, research, and work in developing plans for a nature center at the site.

-- A name, logo, sign, and stationary for the Audubon-Riedel Nature Center.
+- A name, logo, sign, and letterhead, featuring the beautiful Audubon-Riedel Nature Center logo seen above.

-- Money in the Audubon-Riedel Nature Center account.
+- Funding available in the Audubon-Riedel Nature Center account.

-- A challenge to develop access, trails, and a visitor center in order to make the nature preserve available to the public.
+- The challenge to develop access, trails, and visitor center to make the nature preserve available to the the public.